asciamanna/asciamanna.github.io/_drafts/ndepend-2017-measuring-the-cost-of-sloppy-code.md

 The debt rating, a value A through E, also based on the [SQALE method](http://www.sqale.org) is derived from a debt ratio threshold.
 These thresholds are set to defaults but are configurable in NDepend along with the number of working days to write a 1000 lines of code in the debt settings.

-Just below the rating you see debt expressed as the total amount of working days to fix.
+Just below the rating you see debt expressed as the total amount of working days.
 As with other calculations in NDepend clicking debt, the debt ratio, or debt rating will show the CQLinq rule that effect the calculation.
 Similar to other panels in the NDepend dashboard, trending metrics will show next to the value as analyses are run over time.

 ### Completing the Picture